 Chongyi Chen, Ph.D.

-The Chen lab combines cutting-edge technologies in single-cell omics and single-molecule imaging to study the mechanistic link between chromatin structure and gene expression in mammalian systems, from a genome-wide perspective at the single-cell level, with a focus on the roles of DNA topology.
-In addition, the lab develops new assays and techniques in single-cell genomics, transcriptomics, epigenomics, as well as bioinformatics.
-The long-term goal is to apply the new knowledge in chromosome biology and the new methods in single-cell omics to cancer biology and medicine.
+The Chen lab combines cutting-edge single-cell assays and genomic technologies to study chromatin structure and gene expression in human cells, from a genome-wide perspective at the single-cell level, with a focus on the roles of DNA topology.
+In addition, the lab develops new assays and techniques in single-cell genomics, epigenomics, and transcriptomics.
+The long-term goal is to apply the new knowledge in chromosome biology and the new methodologies in single-cell omics to cancer biology and medicine.

 Our research is focused on the interface between DNA sequence, chromosome organization and gene expression in both bulk samples and single cells, from a genome-wide perspective.
 Our approach includes traditional assays, as well as the cutting-edge technologies in single-cell omics, next-generation sequencing and single-molecule imaging.
 Previously we have shown that DNA supercoiling dynamics and topoisomerase activity is the primary mechanism underlying the phenomenon of transcriptional bursting in bacteria (Cell, 2014).
 We aim to probe DNA supercoiling dynamics in mammalian cells during multiple biological processes.
 A particular goal is to understand the role of DNA topology in the context of chromatin architecture, transcriptional activity, and other epigenetic features, at the single-cell level.